yuyang-yy/yuyang-yy.github.io/_posts/2018-08-29-Univ-Computing.md

 title: Univ computing
 author: yuyang
 date: 2018-08-29
 description: This note is about the detail of how to use the computing resource in the university.
 img: computing.jpg
 comments: true
 categories: [System]
 tags: [tag1, tag2]
+seo:
+  date_modified: 2020-02-23 21:14:05 +0000
 ---

 ## Basic Tech